Wellesley Island

-Wellesley Island is an island in Jefferson County, New York, the island is partially in the Town of Orleans and partially in the Town of Alexandria.
+Wellesley Island is an island in the St. Lawrence River in Jefferson County, New York.
+The island is partially in the Town of Orleans and partially in the Town of Alexandria.

 History

 The island was originally named Wells Island.
 During the 1815 survey of the US-Canada border by Captain William Fitzwilliam Owen, the island was renamed to its current name to honor Arthur Wellesley, 1st Duke of Wellington.
 Several prominent points in and around the island were named after the Duke's victorious battles.
 None of those names stuck.
 The large bay around which the island folds is called Lake of the Isles, not Lake Waterloo.

 Geography

 The island is located in the St. Lawrence River, which surrounds Wellesley Island on three sides.
 The island bounds an internal body of water, the Lake of the Isles, which nearly doubles its waterfront.
 The easternmost peninsula of the island lies across the Upper (American) Narrows from the Village of Alexandria Bay.